No, OOP is not dying.

 Programming paradigms (and programming languages, for that matter) are not part of a zero-sum game.
 Something new in town doesn’t automatically make everything else in town worthless.

 There is no reason to believe that OOP is dying.
-It just doesn’t happen to be the flavor of the month…this month anyway.
+It just doesn’t happen to be the flavor of the month…not this month anyway.